daisyworld1/Data-Science-Projects-in-R/Airbnb_new_users_v2.md

 ### Outside of US

-Now, let’s take a look at those who chose countries outside of the US.
-What are their characteristics?
+Now, we will take a look at oversea destinations.
+What are the characteristics of people who made reservations outside of the US?

+France is the most popular destination followed by Italy and Great Britain.

 ``` r
 train2 <- train1 %>% filter(country_destination != "US" & country_destination!= "NDF" & country_destination != "other")